-Known nationally as the "Minnesota model" for its groundbreaking approach, MN-IP allows companies to pay a low, one-time, upfront fee and receive an exclusive worldwide license to intellectual property (IP) arising from sponsored research.
+MN-IP Create streamlines the process of sponsoring research and licensing IP.
+It establishes industry-friendly terms up front, granting companies an exclusive worldwide license to the resulting IP.
 Companies control all patent filings associated with the technology developed during the research project.
 And, they are free to sublicense the technology at any time.

 CEO, Adama Materials, Inc.